-George Gerdts & Mary Anne Rossing, two accomplished naturalists, will lead a tour to a number of spots featuring wintering waterfowl, possibly venturing as far as Port Townsend.
-The group will assemble at 7:30 a.m. at the boat launch area of Salsbury County Park and form car pools for the day.
+George Gerdts & Mary Anne Rossing, leaders.
+Two accomplished naturalists will lead a tour to a number of spots featuring wintering waterfowl and other birds, possibly venturing as far as Port Townsend.
+The group will assemble at 8 a.m. at the boat launch area of Salsbury County Park and form car pools for the day.
 Expect to finish at Fort Flagler or Fort Worden State Park and return by late afternoon.
-Pack a lunch and snacks.
-Due to constricted access at several locations, this group size must be limited, so contact George ASAP to sign up at firstname.lastname@example.org or 206-842-8138 (leave a message) for a reserved spot.
-Also please notify George of any cancellations in order to make sure all spaces can
+Pack a lunch and snacks for a FULL DAY EVENT.
+Due to constricted access at several locations, this group size must be limited to two carloads, so contact George ASAP to sign up at firstname.lastname@example.org or 206-842-8138 (leave a message) for a reserved spot.
+Also please notify George of any cancellations in order to make sure all spaces can be filled.

 Al & Andrew Westphal, leaders, email@example.com, 206-780-7844 (e-mail preferred).
 Back by popular demand!
 We will look for the over-wintering flocks of Snow Geese and Trumpeter Swans along with a terrific array of other waterfowl, shorebirds, raptors, and others.
 This will be a long full-day event.
 Group size is limited.
 Contact Al Westphal to register and for details.